 12. If in Doubt, Ask a Local

 Prevent embarrassment and seek advice from the locals.
 Presenting at a local school?
 Attending a wedding?
 Visiting a famous beach?
 Don’t arrive feeling awkward, just ask a local what is appropriate in any particular situation.

 13. Don’t Buy Too Much All At Once

 Walking around town with bags on both arms or strolling into a village with bags full of groceries, won’t show your modesty well.
 Buy a little at a time, and avoid disrespecting the locals who might not be able to afford as much or predators looking for someone with plenty to spend, and therefore, plenty to steal.

 14. If in Doubt, Take Off your Shoes

-When entering someone’s house for the first time in a country you’ve never been, read the nonverbal signs and gauge what is expected.
+When entering someone’s house for the first time in your study abroad host country, read the nonverbal signs and gauge what is expected.
 In the end if you are unsure, err on the safe side, take them off.
 It is better to be told to put them back on than risk disrespecting the home owners by wearing them in.

 15. Talking Quieter is Always Better